webersonloureiro/hello-elementor-child/README.md

 Hello Elementor Child Theme uses a number of open source projects to work properly:

 * [WordPress] - an open source content management system
+* [LocalWP] - an effortless way to develop WordPress sites locally
 * [Less] - a backwards-compatible language extension for CSS
 * [node.js] - evented I/O for the backend
 * [Gulp] - the streaming build system